-Procedures shall follow the Academic Grievance System as outlined in 350.01.
-When there are complaints concerning alleged discrimination in awarding grades, the affirmative action officer shall be notified.
-That officer shall be present at all meetings of the Academic Grievance Tribunal in cases involving alleged discrimination and at the departmental and school levels should the complainant desire (see Complaint Procedure for the Review of Allegations of Discrimination, Chapter 850).
+Procedures shall follow the Academic Grievance System as outlined in 350.01 (/offices discrimination in awarding grades, the affirmative action officer shall be notified.
+That officer shall be present at all meetings of the Academic Grievance Tribunal in cases involving alleged discrimination and at the departmental and school levels should the complainant desire (see Complaint Procedure for the Review of Allegations of Discrimination, Chapter 850 (/offices /publications/handbook/part-eight/index.dot)).